-Across the organisation, every personnel, regardless their position and the type of their association with WeWorld-GVC are required to adhere to this policy at all times, including outside working hours and during the periods of leave.
-Additionally, all staff must sign the Declaration Form, Annex I, upon entering into contract.
+Across the organisation, every personnel, regardless their position and the type of their association with WeWorld are required to adhere to this policy at all times, including outside working hours and during the periods of leave.
+Additionally, all staff must confirm in writing their adherence to the principles and values contained in the Code of Ethics and organisational policies, upon entering into contract.